 Can dental lasers cure periodontal disease?

 Dental lasers can’t cure periodontal disease entirely, but they can effectively help manage and treat the condition.
 Laser dentistry can help remove infected tissue, reduce inflammation, and promote the regrowth of healthy tissue in the gums.
-When you combine laser therapy with proper oral hygiene practices, the treatment can significantly improve the health of your gums and help control the progression of periodontal disease.
+When you combine laser therapy with proper oral hygiene, the treatment can significantly improve gum health and help control the progression of periodontal disease.
 Laser dentistry is less painful than traditional treatments like scaling and planing.

 What does laser dentistry feel like?

 During laser treatment, patients may feel slight pressure and vibrations as the laser removes material from their teeth or gums.
-Patients may also feel mild sensations of warmth during the treatment, but they typically will not feel pain.
-Generally, laser treatment will not require anesthesia before treatment since it has minimal invasiveness and causes much less discomfort than traditional dental treatments such as drilling.
+Patients may also experience mild warmth during treatment, but they typically don’t experience pain.
+Generally, laser treatment does not require anesthesia, as it is minimally invasive and causes much less discomfort than traditional dental treatments such as drilling.
 In general, the procedure is quick and relatively painless compared to other dental treatments.

 Schedule a Dental Exam Today